 Manage your time

 Evenings and weekends are ideal to gather data to curtail as much of your professional time as possible.
 However, that isn’t reasonable for everyone, so determine how much professional time you will need to cut back on during the divorce proceedings and have a plan in place to ensure production remains steady.

-Above all, it’s no secret that a divorce can get messy outside the dental practice, so you’ll want to make sure it doesn’t trickle into your business affairs.
-Maintain integrity and character throughout as to not affect the goodwill of your practice.
+Above all, it’s no secret a divorce can get messy outside the dental practice, so you’ll want to make sure it doesn’t trickle into your business affairs.
+Maintain integrity and character throughout so as to not affect the goodwill of your practice.

 Contact the experts at Professional Transition Strategies to help make sense of what steps to take now.